Dragonzzzzz/Dragonzz/README.md

 8:30-10:00 GR <br />
 12:00-17:00 None <br />
 18:00-19:00 None <br />
+19:00-20:00 S GR <br />
+laziness never changes.
+To say it is laziness, I should more correctly describe it as the fear of nothingness, the fear of failure and the strong.
+It is necessary to overcome it, and know why it is necessary as well as the purpose of doing so.<br />
 27th Oct<br />
 0:00-6:00 Research <br />
 12:00-15:00 Research <br />